logicuniverse/manifesto/README.md

 This outcome was driven by the necessity of logical completeness, not an ambition to save the world.
 For years, I harbored a deep-seated apprehension toward developing in public—fearful that unpolished abstractions or erroneous commits would forever mar the historical record.
 But I have grown brave.
 I now wish for the world to see the jagged, imperfect process of a theory converging toward stability.
 Let the record reflect that **there are no gods in this industry, only the relentless, step-by-step crawl toward truth.**

-I am acutely aware that weaving physics and fundamental mathematics into a manifesto for computational logic may appear both arrogant and naive to a specialized observer.
-Traditional boundaries encourage us to remain in our respective "Tapes," yet the structural inspirations I drew from physical reality were too resonant to ignore.
-I offer these tri-axial perspectives not as solutions, but as a proactive lens—a provocation to re-examine long-standing anomalies.
-In the eyes of a professional researcher, my inferences may appear laughably foolish.
-Yet, if even a single fragment—half a sentence—of this vision sparks a breakthrough for someone else, I am more than willing to bear the ridicule.
-Just as I navigated the initial voids of this theory without a map, I would far rather risk the label of a "madman" in pursuit of a unified reality than remain a cautious architect of a fragmented one.
+I am acutely aware that deriving fundamental physics and formal mathematics from a manifesto for computational logic may appear deeply arrogant to a specialized observer.
+Traditional boundaries encourage us to remain in our respective 'Tapes.'
+I initially offered these tri-axial perspectives merely as a heuristic lens—a provocation to re-examine long-standing anomalies.
+But as the topology hardened, it left no room for retreat, ultimately forcing the physical and mathematical formalization of the DCVT and DCVT-Math sister-frameworks.

+If, in the eyes of a professional researcher, an electronic engineer's intrusion into the physical vacuum appears laughably foolish, so be it.
+If even a single fragment of this topology sparks a breakthrough for someone else, I am more than willing to bear the ridicule.
+Just as I navigated the initial voids of this theory without a map, I would far rather risk the label of a 'madman' in pursuit of a unified reality than remain a cautious architect of a fragmented one.

 In this convergence, I must also acknowledge the **Artificial Intelligences** that served as my tireless interlocutors.
 They did not just help polish the text; they acted as a high-fidelity mirror for my own internal contradictions.
 At times, the AI even "mocked" my lingering attachment to 1D thinking while I was back-annotating the code—forcing me to confront the very "Tape-based" habits I sought to escape.
 This Manifesto is, in every sense, a co-manifestation between human intuition and machine-rationality.